-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Latvia (LVA) 08-Apr-2020 (Last updated: 15-Apr-2020) Starting March 29, only two people at most can gather in public places, except for the holding of funeral ceremonies outdoors, and people must keep two metres apart.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Latvia 08-Apr-2020 (Last updated: 15-Apr-2020) Starting March 29, only two people at most can gather in public places, except for the holding of funeral ceremonies outdoors, and people must keep two metres apart.
 The state of emergency has been extended to May 12.
 The borders have been closed for all non-residents since March 17.
 Starting March 29, only two people at most can gather in public places, except for the holding of funeral ceremonies outdoors, and people must keep two metres apart.
 About EUR 8 million has been earmarked to cover salary increases for three months for about 4,500 "front line" medical workers.
 In addition, about EUR 2 million will be allocated to mass media outlets and about EUR 14 million will be used to increase the capital of the three largest hospitals.
-State and local government authorities will release firms from rent obligations.
-They will also be allowed not to impose late interest and contractual penalties in case of overdue payments, except for on those paid for consumed services and utilities electricity, thermal energy, water supply, and other property maintenance services.
-Loans for up to 3 years for companies to finance new working capital (up to 200 million euros).
+0 Loans for up to 3 years for companies to finance new working capital (up to 200 million euros).
 Loans will have significantly reduced collateral requirements and reduced/subsidized interest rate, with a grace period of the principal amount up to 12 months.